Alan Ford Runs a Lap of Honour

 Its creators are the Italians Luciano Secchi – Bunker and Roberto Raviola – Magnus who worked together from 1969 to 1975.
 This exhibition hence comprises the comic book pages from their joint creative era.
 A Yugoslavian translation of the comic by Nenad Brixy came to life already in 1970 and Branko Gradišnik translated it to Slovene only in 1993.
 Alan Ford is not just a comic book, it is an institution.
 Its influence in former common country of Yugoslavia is immense.

-162 original comic book pages are thus on view.
+162 original comic book pages were thus on view on Ljubljana's Exhibition.
 Up until now, the biggest exhibition with 30 original pages took place in 2017 in Rome.
-With this currently “world’s biggest exhibition” we wish to attest the deep-rootedness of Alan Ford in our cultural region and to properly honour, with an accompanying catalogue, the 50th anniversary of our faithful companion.
+With this “world’s biggest exhibition” we wish to attest the deep-rootedness of Alan Ford in our cultural region and to properly honour, with an accompanying catalogue, the 50th anniversary of our faithful companion.